 - Ensure that everyone understands that the customer is king and that they ultimately provide the money for their salaries.

 - Delegate responsibility so that individuals understand and can take a pride in their contribution.

 - Ensure people are properly paid for the level of their responsibilities.

 - Ensure that company objectives are disseminated to all levels and are understood.

 - Be open to, and encourage employee’s ideas for improvement, and efficiencies.

 - Ensure that training, and opportunities for advancement, promotion and career development are available for the workforce at all levels

 - Read “Up the Organization” by Robert Townsend.
 While parts of this book may be out of date, its radical principles for business management are still a good template of the effective integrated management of profitable business, for the benefit of its owners, workforce and customers.

-Internal marketing is not about communication programmes or internal selling, but about effective and inclusive staff management, motivation and leadership which is the responsibility of the commercial manger under the leadership of the CEO.
+Internal marketing is not about communication programmes or internal selling, but about effective and inclusive staff management, motivation and leadership which is the responsibility of the marketing manger under the leadership of the CEO.